Sunday, October 20, 2013

 The arched inset shelving alludes to the Tudor era

-But Savage employed it as a motif to enrich the built-in décor of a then-modern house, not structurally as it was used in Tudor times.
+But Savage employed it as a motif to enrich the built-in décor of a then-modern house, and not structurally as it was used in Tudor times.
 This style of arch is unique in that its crown is flattened, similar to a Persian or Islamic arch from which it may have derived, and contrasting strongly with the pointed Gothic arches common in its day.

-Tudor allusions were widespread in Victoria houses of the day, a trend reinforced by style-defining architects like Samuel Maclure, who deftly used them to render buildings that expressed comforting continuity with an apparently familiar past.
-Yet even in grand houses built for the uber-wealthy, these allusions were never an attempt to literally replicate, but rather an effective way of symbolizing continuity while gaining a familiar look and feeling for these living spaces.
+Tudor allusions were widespread in Victoria houses of the day, a trend reinforced by style-defining architects like Samuel Maclure, who deftly used them to render buildings expressing comforting continuity with an apparently familiar past.
+Yet even in grander houses built for the uber-wealthy, these allusions were never an attempt to literally replicate, but rather an effective way of symbolizing continuity while gaining a familiar look and feeling for these living spaces.
 Maclure’s expressive use of Tudor detailing produced striking buildings that remain convincing works of art to this day.

 Tudor boards, signature decorative finial, in this modest Maclure bungalow